 - Battery Charging Algorithm has been significantly changed.
 First 70% is slower, 71-93% is fast and 94-100% is the slowest.
 (Tested with DFU restored iPhone 6s Plus with offline mode enabled).

-Again, we expect the list of changes on board the beta to grow as the iOS 10.1 update pushes toward a final release.
+Again, the list of changes on board the beta could grow as the iOS 10.1 update pushes toward a final release.

 Read Apple's Beta Rules & Conditions

 These are the steps that we usually take before we install iOS beta software but know that you do not need to follow every single one of these before you download and install iOS 10.1 beta on your iPhone, iPad or iPod touch.

 If you decide you want to download the iOS 10.1 beta for your device, you'll want to first go over the rules and regulations for Apple's iOS beta software process.

 Getting the iOS 10.1 beta on board your iPhone or iPad is actually very easy but there are some guidelines that you'll need to follow once you commit to doing so.

 If you're thinking about downloading and installing the paid iOS 10.1 developer beta you'll want to take a look at Apple's beta website for developers.
 It will take you through the most important info related to the developer version of the beta.

 If you want to download the iOS 10.1 beta for free, you'll need to join the Beta Software Program.
 And like the developer beta, Apple's Beta Software Progam has some rules that you'll want to follow.
 (Note: iOS 10.1 beta isn't out for the public yet but it almost certainly will be later this year.)

 Before you download and install iOS 10.1 beta, read Apple's FAQ on the Beta Software Program because it will answer many of your burning questions and help you understand some of the important do's and don'ts.